CaliseNewton/Blub-Blub-Blub/README.md

-early development (initial first draft) of an andriod app. more to come!
+early development (initial first draft) of an android app. more to come!